Skip to content

 • Enable on Boot: systemctl enable ollama

-• Start: docker compose up -d (executed in /root/nginx)
+• Start/Update: docker compose up -d executed from the /root/nginx directory.

 question_mark